-What is the Fontanelle?
+What is the fontanel or fontanelle?

-The skull of a baby is made up of six different bones that are held together by a flexible, elastic tissue called suture.
+The skull of a baby is made up of six different bones that are held together by a flexible, elastic tissue called a suture.
 There is one frontal bone, one occipital bone, two parietal bones and two temporal bones.
 Sutures are present along the edges of all six bones and hold them together to form the cranium.

 If the sealing of the suture is done along the sagittal suture that runs the length of the skull, a long and narrow head is produced.
-Should the permanent seal take place along the coronal suture, which tends to run from side to side on the skull, it will produce a short and wide shaped head.
+Should the permanent seal take place along the coronal suture, which tends to run from side to side on the skull, it will produce a short and wide-shaped head.

 When the six skull bones are bound by suture lines, six fontanelles are formed along them.
 The two primary fontanelles are the a nterior fontanelle and posterior fontanelle.
 The anterior fontanelle is found between the frontal bone and parietal bones.
 The posterior fontanelle is located between the pair of parietal bones and the occipital bone.

-In addition to these two larger sized fontanelles, there are four smaller fontanelles along the sutures of the remaining bones.
-Two are known as sphenoid fontanelles and the remaining two are called m astoid fontanelles.
+In addition to these two larger-sized fontanelles, there are four smaller fontanelles along the sutures of the remaining bones.
+Two are known as sphenoid fontanelles and the remaining two are called mastoid fontanelles.

 The sphenoid fontanelles are on the front side of the skull between the sphenoid bone and the parietal bone.
 The mastoid fontanelles are found between the temporal bone and the occipital bone.
 This fontanelle lies towards the rear of the skull.

-The p osterior fontanelle closes much earlier.
+The posterior fontanelle closes much earlier.
 By the third month after the baby’s birth the soft spot on the rear of the skull is usually sealed up as the suture knits the bones together.
 As the suture solidifies, the back of the skull is closed completely.

-To get the baby to look from one side to the other, change the position of a favourite toy.
+To get the baby to look from one side to the other, change the position of a favorite toy.
 As the neck muscles grow stronger make him lie on his stomach.
 As the baby grows older and can turn his head and sit up the pressure on the skull will decrease and the flatness will round out into a regular skull shape.